Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Proof of Theorem

-Our {\bf goal} is to show the same equality holds for $N=\infty$, which verifies the $H$-Brownian Gibbs property for the limiting line ensemble.
-For the moment we assume $\ell(N)$ converges to $\ell(\infty)$ with $\ell(\infty)$ bounded almost surely (which we will prove in the lemmas following later) and we complete the proof of Theorem~\ref{theorem:main}(2) first.
+Our {\bf goal} is to show the same equality holds for $N=\infty$, which verifies the $\Ham$-Brownian Gibbs property for the limiting line ensembles.
+For the moment we assume $\ell(N)$ converges to $\ell(\infty)$ with $\ell(\infty)$ bounded almost surely (which we will prove in the lemmas following later) and we proceed to finish the proof of Theorem~\ref{theorem:main}(2).

-From \eqref{converge_bridges} and the independence among $\mathcal{L}^N$ and $\{\tilde{S}^{N,\ell}_{L,z},B_{L}^\ell\}_{\ell\in\mathbb{N}}$, one obtains almost surely
+From \eqref{converge_bridges} and the independence among $\mathcal{L}^N$ and $\{ \bar{S}^{N,\ell}_{L,z},B_{L}^\ell\}_{\ell\in\mathbb{N}}$, one obtains almost surely

-Here we used the independence among $\mathcal{L}^N$ and $\{\tilde{S}^{N,\ell}_{L,z},B_{L}^\ell\}_{\ell\in\mathbb{N}}$\ to ensure \eqref{converge_bridges} can be applied to $z_N=\mathcal{L}^N_i(b)-\mathcal{L}^N_i(a)$, $z_{\infty}=\mathcal{L}^{\infty}_i(b)-\mathcal{L}^{\infty}_i(a)$ and the convergence still holds almost surely.
-Then $\mathcal{L}^{N,\textup{re}}$ converges to $\mathcal{L}^{\infty,\textup{re}}$ in $C^{0}[-T,T]$ almost surely and thus $\mathcal{L}^{\infty,\textup{re}}\overset{(d)}{=}\mathcal{L}^{\infty}$.
+Here we used the independence among $\mathcal{L}^N$ and $\{ {S}^{N,\ell}_{L,z},B_{L}^\ell\}_{\ell\in\mathbb{N}}$\ to ensure \eqref{converge_bridges} can be applied to $z_N=\mathcal{L}^N_i(b)-\mathcal{L}^N_i(a)$, $z_{\infty}=\mathcal{L}^{\infty}_i(b)-\mathcal{L}^{\infty}_i(a)$ and the convergence still holds almost surely.
+Then $\mathcal{L}^{N,\textup{re}}$ converges to $\mathcal{L}^{\infty,\textup{re}}$ in $C( [-T,T],\mathbb{R})$ almost surely and thus $\mathcal{L}^{\infty,\textup{re}}\overset{(d)}{=}\mathcal{L}^{\infty}$.
 We complete the proof of Theorem \ref{theorem:main} (2). \end{proof}

 \begin{lemma} Almost surely $\ell(\infty)$ is finite. \end{lemma}